Integral Indian Psychology:

 Resources for Students, Teachers and Researchers

-This page contains a wide range of study material to help students, teachers and researchers interested in Integral Indian Psychology.
+This page is still in process, but it already contains a fairly wide range of study material to help students, teachers and researchers interested in Integral Indian Psychology.

 In spite of everything available on this webpage, please don't forget that in Indian psychology, the one type of knowledge that really matters is ātmavidyā, the knowledge of the Self.
 The only way to reach that kind of knowledge is to go inside, and so, by far the most important resource is yourself.
 In the end, it is you who is the teacher, the student, the researcher, the textbook, the reader, the author of your own worksheets, and the main facillitator in the many short- and long-term courses you give yourself.